-While we are always open to donations, Department of the Army has strict regulations and policies concerning the donation of artifacts.
+While we are always open to donations, the Department of the Army and the Center for Military History have strict regulations and policies concerning the donation of artifacts.
 Please review the following information before contacting us with potential donations.
 Generally, artifacts must have a connection to Airborne and Special Operations and meet at least one of the following criteria to be considered for acceptance:

 -Rare or one of a kind item

 -Connection to a historically significant person, unit, operation, battle, event, etc.

 The museum does not accept memorabilia or commemorative items (trophies, plaques, coins etc.)

 2. If you believe that you have an item that meets the criteria listed above please contact firstname.lastname@example.org

 – Provide a description of the item, where it came from, how you obtained it etc.

 – Let us know how the item meets the criteria listed above: Tell us the artifact’s story.

 3. We will respond to you as soon as possible

 We are enormously grateful for the number of donations which have helped us create a collection which represents the mission of our museum.
 As we look for ways in which we can improve our educational impact, we are seeking the following items: